circuitdao/docs/docs/user-guide/liquidation.md

 :::warning

-When a vault gets liquidated, borrowers are charged a Liquidation Penalty, which is added to the vault's debt.
+When a vault gets liquidated, borrowers are charged a **Liquidation Penalty**, which is added to the vault's debt.
 Borrowers can avoid getting liquidated by repaying loans or topping up collateral.

 :::